sarthak83/capgemini-interview-solution/README.md

 2. Delete an entry testcase
   *  I take the Hotel Name as input in this file and send it to stepdef to delete the correspondig row
-  *  Multipule hotels with the same name is also deleted and not the first one.
+  *  Multipule hotels with the same name is also deleted and not just the first one.
   * Assertion is added in stepdef to check if all the hotels with that name is deleted.

 3. Creation of Multiple Entries Testcase